Topologically-Protected Remnant Vortices in Confined Superfluid $^3$He: Discussion

+Before the freeze-out time, one cannot meaningfully speak of topological defects, since the ordered equilibrium phase has not been established; however, one can speak of statistically independent domains with ``proto-defects" at the vertices of domains.
+It is speculated that the presence of the walls may stabilize proto-defects during the period of time after the domains are large enough to bridge the two walls, but before the domains have had time to spread and merge in the in-plane directions.
+This leads to an ensemble of vortices where the mean separation between cores is determined by the size of the channels, rather than the freeze-out time.
+It is also possible that surface roughness plays a role in stabilizing the formation of defects.
+Deeper theoretical investigation is required to conclusively resolve this question.

-Some degree of overestimation is expected as in the original Kibble-Zurek theory, since the function of the theory is to compute the average number of domain vertices, not all of which will have the necessary phase winding to become vortices.
-This is evidenced in numerical investigations of defect formation in phase transitions, which have found that the Kibble-Zurek prediction overestimates the defect density and that the true value is obtained by scaling $\hat{\xi}$ by a factor of 5-10 \cite{das2012winding,laguna1997density,yates1998vortex,antunes1999vortex,bettencourt2000ginzburg}.
-Such scaling has also been observed in $^3$He NMR experiments where, based on their measurements of the remanent vortex density, they estimate $\hat{\xi}$ should be scaled by 2.3 times the KZM value \cite{rysti2021suppressing}.
-It is also interesting to note that these experiments have shown a suppression of defects compared to the KZ model, in contrast to the enhancement we see in the present experiments \cite{rams2019symmetry,rysti2021suppressing}.
-Finally, we note that some vortices may annihilate at the boundaries, or due to vortex recombination during the phase transition \cite{eltsov2010vortex}.
-We expect the latter mechanism to depend on the coherence length, which may explain the pressure dependence in the vortex density we observe.
-This is discussed in greater detail in the Supplementary Material \cite{SI}.
+Some degree of overestimation is expected as in the original KZ theory, since not every vertex between domains will nucleate a vortex.
+This is evidenced in numerical investigations, which have found that the KZ prediction overestimates the defect density and that the true value is obtained by scaling $\hat{\xi}$ by a factor of 5-10 \cite{das2012winding,laguna1997density,yates1998vortex,antunes1999vortex,bettencourt2000ginzburg}.
+Such scaling has also been observed in $^3$He NMR experiments where it is estimated $\hat{\xi}$ should be scaled by 2.3 times the KZM value \cite{rams2019symmetry,rysti2021suppressing}.
+Finally, note that some vortices may annihilate at the boundaries, or due to vortex recombination during the phase transition \cite{eltsov2010vortex}.
+The latter mechanism is expected to depend on the coherence length, which may explain the pressure dependence in the vortex density we observe \cite{SI}.